Reconstructing Historical Climate Fields With Deep Learning: Methods

-We utilize the recently introduced LaMa model \citep{suvorov_resolution-robust_2021} that builds on Fourier convolutions for reconstructing missing image regions.
-LaMa is a feed-forward ResNet-like inpainting network with a multi-component loss.
-LaMa has been shown to outperform other machine learning methods such as AOT GAN \citep{zeng_aggregated_2021}, GCPR \citep{hukkelas_image_2020}, or latent diffusion models \citep{suvorov_resolution-robust_2021, rombach_high-resolution_2022, kulshreshtha_feature_2022}, and is able to inpaint large missing areas with a high receptive field.
 LaMa is able to inpaint high-resolution images even if trained on lower-resolution images.
-We extend and modify the model to allow drawing of pre-generated masks from HDF5 files during training and evaluation, as well as to enable training and evaluation on rectangular images.
+We extend and modify the model to allow drawing of pre-generated masks from Hierarchical Data Format version 5 (HDF5) files during training and evaluation, as well as to enable training and evaluation on rectangular images.
 LaMa outperforms the method based on partial convolutions \cite{kadow_artificial_2020} in terms of spatial metrics and shows comparable performance on a temporal mean global scale.
 For the full description of the network architecture we refer to the original paper \cite{suvorov_resolution-robust_2021}.